ECON-E 201 Introduction to Microeconomics (3 cr.)

-An introduction to macroeconomics that studies the economy as a whole; the levels of output, prices, and employment; how they are measured and how they can be changed; money and banking; international trade; and economic growth.
+An introduction to macroeconomics which studies the economy as a whole; the level of output, prices and employment, how they are measured and how they can be changed; money and banking; international trade; and economic growth.

 ECON-E 280 Applied Statistics for Business and Economics I (3 cr.)

 [P:MATH-M 118 or M119, or MATH 15300 or 16500.]